filipealmeida/liskak/README.md

   -O, --downvote <ARG1>                 Remove vote from delegates in file specified -C, --checkVotes                      Checks current votes, compares with upvote/downvote data in files (flags -I and -O) -A, --commitVotes                     Executes your voting orders with upvote/downvote data in files (flags -I and -O); check first with -C flag for action list
-  -v, --voteForIrondizzy                Allow two spare voting slots to go to "irondizzy" and "hmachado" -y, --isForging                       Test if forging -Y, --enableForging                   Enable forging -W, --disableForging                  Disable forging
+  -v, --voteForIrondizzy                Allow a spare voting slot to go to "hmachado" -y, --isForging                       Test if forging -Y, --enableForging                   Enable forging -W, --disableForging                  Disable forging